petronetto/laravel-docker/README.md

 REDIS_PORT=6379
 ```

-> If you already have an application, you can move it to the `application` directory here.
+> If you already have an application, you can move it to the `src` directory here.
 Else, you can adjust the shared volume file paths within the `docker-compose.yml` file.
 >
 > If you edit the `docker-compose.yml` file, run `docker-compose down; docker-compose up -d` to suck in the new Volume settings.